maxvu/skeletal/README.md

 #### Manipulating the Response

-The `Response` argument is given as the second argument by-reference.
-By default, it will be sent as a `text/html` document with an empty body and code `200 OK`.
+Callbacks will expect to receive a `Skeletal\HTTP\Response` object as a return value.
+Instantiated, it will be sent as a `text/html` document with an empty body and code `200 OK`.
 Modify the body, headers and response code using any of its chainable methods:

 ```
   # CODES